ergonode/docs/docs/cookbook/domain/add_aggregate_root.md

         $this->apply(new NoteCreatedEvent($id, $content));
     }
 ```
-And on the end we need to add method that handle our construction event
+In the end we need to add method that handle our construction event
 ```php
 /**
  * @var NoteCreatedEvent $event